icon

 Sea hares have a range of potential predators, including crabs, fish, and starfish.
 However, no species is known to specialise in feeding primarily on sea hares.
 Instead, they are usually eaten opportunistically and only occasionally.
 Predators are more likely to consume eggs or juveniles rather than fully grown adults.

 Sea hares possess several defence mechanisms that reduce their risk of predation.
 One of the most well-known is their ability to release a cloud of purple ink when threatened.
-This ink is both distasteful and mildly toxic to many animals.
-It can also interfere with a predator’s sense of smell and taste, sometimes causing hesitation or changes in behaviour that allow the sea hare time to escape.
+This ink contains the chemical opaline which is both distasteful and mildly toxic to many animals.
+It can also interfere with a predator’s sense of smell and taste through clogging up antennae etc., sometimes causing hesitation or changes in behaviour that allow the sea hare time to escape.

 Sea hares feed primarily on algae, and their diet influences both their growth and their colouration.
 By consuming green, red, and brown algae, sea hares can match the colour of their surroundings, providing effective camouflage from predators.